astronomer/docs/astro/install-gcp.md

 - Activate Google Cloud Project by enabling APIs and adding the Astronomer Service Account to your Project's IAM
 - Share GCP account information with our team.

-Astronomer will then create a Cluster within your GCP project that hosts the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
+Astronomer will then create a Cluster within your Google Cloud project that hosts the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.

 ## Prerequisites